Gum Disease Treatment

 What is gum disease?

-Signs of gum disease include bad breathe, red, swollen and bleeding gums, mouth sores, receding gum line, pus seeping from the gums and teeth that seem to be loose.
+Signs of gum disease include bad breath, red, swollen and bleeding gums, mouth sores, receding gum line, pus seeping from the gums and teeth that seem to be loose.
+Recognising these symptoms can help you seek help early and protect your oral health.

 What Causes Gum Disease?